 Amherst H. Wilder Foundation

 St. Paul, MN

 Hennepin County Medical Center

-Health record content and format; regulatory and accreditation requirements; privacy & security requirements, data standards and classification systems; computerized information systems; reimbursement and compliance issues; quality measures and reporting, and current trends and issues in a variety of types of primary healthcare settings.
-Prerequisite: HIM 4231, HIM 4232.
+Analyzes health record content and format; regulatory and accreditation requirements; privacy & security requirements, data standards and classification systems; computerized information systems; reimbursement and compliance issues; quality measures and reporting, and current trends and issues in a variety of types of primary healthcare settings.

 Seminar is a student-centered experience revolving around internship experiences.
 Students discuss and present professional practice experiences; share learning experiences, and present project work.
 In addition, employment preparation and career opportunities are a focus.
 HIM professionals in unique career settings are invited to interact with the students.
 Preparation for the credentialing examination is explored to help the student transition successfully into the professional world.